Barriers for Learning in an Evolving World: Mathematical Understanding of Loss of Plasticity: Emergence of Loss of Plasticity from Linear–Nonlinear Rank Dynamics

 \section{Emergence of Loss of Plasticity from Linear–Nonlinear Rank Dynamics}

 Having established the existence of LoP manifolds, we now discuss the mechanisms within standard training that drive their formation.
-The optimization process can be seen as a trajectory, beginning with an expansion of representational diversity as features propagate through nonlinear layers and become increasingly decorrelated \citep{poole2016exponential}.
-However, this initial growth is followed by a compression phase, where the network simplifies its representation to retain only the most relevant features for the task.
-This low-dimensional structure is a key characteristic of neural collapse, where last-layer features for each class converge to their means in a highly organized geometric configuration \citep{papyan2020prevalence}.
-This is also consistent with the information bottleneck principle, which describes training as a process of first fitting the data and then compressing the representation to discard irrelevant information \citep{shwartz2017opening}.
-Here, we argue that these two principles derive the model towards the LoP manifolds we identified earlier.
-Thus, this provides a direct link between these fundamental compression dynamics inherent to deep network optimization, and emergence of LoP.
+The optimization process naturally follows a trajectory beginning with an expansion of representational diversity, as features propagate through nonlinear layers and under some configurations can become increasingly decorrelated \citep{poole2016exponential}.
+More recently, it was shown that the layerwise kernel map has a globally attracting fixed-point structure that determines whether representations become orthogonal, partially aligned, or fully aligned based on the activation and hyper-parameters~\citep{joudaki2025emergence}.
+This orthogonalization has also been attributed to batch normalization~\citep{daneshmand2021batchnorm}.
+However, this expansion is counterbalanced by a drive toward geometric simplicity in the final phase of training, as captured by neural collapse \citep{papyan2020prevalence}, where within-class variability vanishes and features converge to a low-rank subspace spanned by class means.
+We argue that this geometric collapse—while beneficial for generalization in static settings—inherently steers the model toward the low-rank LoP manifolds we identified.
+Thus, the very dynamics that maximize separability on the current task provide the direct mechanism for the emergence of LoP.

 To diagnose whether features are diversifying or compressing during training, we track a smooth surrogate of the rank of the feature correlation matrix.
 Exact rank is numerically unstable, because it is not a continuous nor a differentiable map from the matrix space.
 Therefore, we use differentiable proxies to rank such as Rényi-2 rank, $\mathrm{er}_2(M)=(\mathrm{tr}\,M)^2/\|M\|_F^2$, or the Shannon effective rank, $\mathrm{er}(M)=\exp(H(\lambda(M)/\mathrm{tr}\,M))$.
-Both increase when the eigenmass is evenly distributed or dominated by a few values.
+Both increase when the eigenmass is evenly distributed and decrease when dominated by a few values.
 Note that both of these surrogates are maximized when matrix $M$ has equal eivenvalues and minimized when it a rank-$1$ matrix.
 The following theorem offers an insight into how nonlinear layers contribute to the formation of features.